haqhakim/haqhakim/README.md

 I enjoy turning complex datasets into clear insights and compelling data stories that help stakeholders understand what is happening in the business and what actions should be taken next.

-This portfolio highlights several projects where I apply analytical thinking, data visualization, and business understanding to solve real-world problems.